wf4ever/ro-manager/src/roweb/SANDBOX-README.txt

 Notes for installing and running ro-manager / checklist evaluation service on sandbox.

+== Quick start for checklist service on wf4ever sandbox ==

+This guide assumes that RO-Manager and supporting software has been installed.

+1. Log in to checklist account on the sandbox

+2. Switch to bash shell:

+        bash

+3. Activate the Python virtual environment:

+        source ~/py27/bin/activate

+4. Run the bstartup script:

+        cd ~/git/wf4ever/ro-manager/src/roweb/
+        ./runroweb.sh

+5. Wait a few seconds and checvk the service log file:

+        cat roweb.log

+    The log file should be empty at this stage.
+    If there any problems starying the service, they should be recorded here.

+If the service is already running, an error will be generated when trying to restart it.
+To stop the service, use the command:

+    ps x

+to locate the current running service (look for `python rowebservices.py`), then issue:

+    kill nnnnn

+where `nnnnn` is the PID value associated with the current running service.

 == Prerequisites ==

 Standard compile/link tools (cc, etc.)